LeeMartin77/openskull/README.md

 ### Web Client

-The web client is to be a Test-driven react app.
+The web client is to be a react app.
 - No signin
 - Localstorage for userid/secret